SaifKbishi/devops_k8s_phase2/README.md

-# My Flask Docker App
+# My Containerized Docker App on K8s
 ## Overview
 A simple Flask application containerized with Docker, demonstrating multiple routes and basic web functionalities.
 Orchestrated using Kubernetes, with ReplicaSet for managing the application, exposed externally using a Kubernetes Service.